Employment strengths and interests for teenagers with disability, autism or other additional needs

 A support network for your child might include the following people:

-- Mentor: a mentor can help by giving advice, being a role model, helping your child work out what she wants to do and so on.
-It’s great if you can find a mentor who understands additional needs.
+- Mentor: a mentor can help by giving advice, being a role model, helping your child work out what they want to do and so on.
+It’s great if you can find a mentor who understands disability, autism or additional needs.
 A mentor could be a family friend, a professional who works with your child, or someone from a disability support organisation.

 - School teacher: if your child has a good connection with a teacher, this person can also be a mentor.

-- Careers adviser: the careers adviser at your child’s school will be able to help your child set goals and work out what he needs to do to achieve them.
+- Careers adviser: the careers adviser at your child’s school will be able to help your child set goals and work out what they need to do to achieve them.

-Skills, experience and qualifications for teenagers with additional needs
+Skills, experience and qualifications for teenagers with disability, autism or other additional needs

-Your child’s short-term goals will probably include gaining skills, experience and qualifications for the job she wants.
+Your child’s short-term goals will probably include gaining skills, experience and qualifications for the job they want.
 Or they could include developing communication skills, social skills and organisational skills for the workplace.